-Highlights of the 19/20 season include Tytania in a new production of Britten’s A Midsummer Night’s Dream at the Wiener Staatsoper; Gilda Rigoletto at Bayerische Staatsoper and Semperoper Dresden; Zerbinetta Ariadne auf Naxos with the Bayerische Staatsoper at the Hong Kong Arts Festival; and Sophie in Massenet’s Werther at the Metropolitan Opera.
-On the concert platform she appears in the famous televised New Year’s Eve concerts with the Staatskapelle Dresden and Christian Thielemann performing Princess Mi in Léhar’s Das Land des Lächelns and makes her debut with the Royal Concertgebouw Orchestra in Amsterdam singing Handel’s Il delirio amoroso under the baton of Emmanuelle Haïm.
+Some of her highlights last season include Tytania in a new production of Britten’s A Midsummer Night’s Dream at the Wiener Staatsoper and Gilda Rigoletto at Bayerische Staatsoper.
+On the concert platform she appeared in the famous televised New Year’s Eve concerts with the Staatskapelle Dresden and Christian Thielemann performing Princess Mi in Léhar’s Das Land des Lächelns.
+Morley was also invited to perform Gilda Rigoletto with Semperoper Dresden, Sophie in Massenet’s Werther with the Metropolitan Opera, Zerbinetta Ariadne auf Naxos with the Bayerische Staatsoper at the Hong Kong Arts Festival and Handel’s Il delirio amoroso with the Royal Concertgebouw Orchestra and Emmanuelle Haïm.

 A dedicated recitalist, her appearances include recitals with pianist Vlad Iftinca (Salt Lake City’s Virtuoso Series, Carnegie’s Weill Hall, and Festival du Lied in Fribourg, Switzerland), and with pianist Ken Noda (at the Philadelphia Chamber Music Society, Brigham Young University, and in the Alice Tully Hall Vocal Arts Honors Recital).